-A good SEO will choose keywords that not only rank well, but bring in traffic that is qualified.
-Qualified traffic will be your biggest asset when maximizing the return on investment for an SEO campaign.
+Good SEO marketers will choose keywords that not only rank well but bring in traffic that is qualified.
+Qualified traffic will be your biggest asset when maximizing the return on investment of your SEO campaign.
 Don’t just have people show up to your website, have people convert off of the search engine results page (SERP).

 In order to pick the right keywords, we need to understand how search queries influence keyword selection.

-It is superrrr important to understand the difference between search queries and keywords, as we need to choose keywords based on search queries.
+It is super important to understand the difference between search queries and keywords, as we need to choose keywords based on search queries.

 A search query is the word or words people type in the Google search bar to find something:

 Keywords are the words that you choose to describe your website pages.
-The keywords chosen to describe a web page will appear in the “title tag” and “meta description” of a search result. “keywords” appear in search queries, which is why we need to choose carefully!
-If you don’t choose the right keywords, Google gets confused and chooses not to include your website in the search results, or gives you very little chance to show up on the first page.
+The keywords chosen to describe a web page will appear in the “title tag” and “meta description” of a search result.
+The someone’s search query matches the keywords on your page then you will rank for this search query.
+If you don’t choose the right keywords, Google won’t include your website in the search results for those queries.

 The Google search engine wants websites to tell them what keywords best describes what that website does.
 The more accurate you are, the more Google will reward you!

-Google’s Rank Brain algorithm gave the search engine ‘semantic’ capability.
+Google’s Rank Brain algorithm gives the search engine ‘semantic’ capability.
 This means that search results are based off of context, not just a string a of words.